He is remembered

 One of Burdeu's tent mates, Mena Camp, Egypt, 1915.
 OM65-30 Cyril Andrew Burdeu papers and photographs, State Library of Queensland

 There is very little on his service record to tell us of his movements, he was promoted to Corporal before he embarked from Melbourne in October 1914 and spent several months in Egypt training before embarking for Lemnos, then Gallipoli.

 The Unit War Diary for the 2nd Field Artillery Brigade is an honest record of their landing and records Corporal Burdeu's fate, just two weeks later.

-We know that the artillery unit landed at Gabe Tepe at 11:30 AM on the 26th April, troops, guns and horses went ashore amongst plenty of gun-fire and shelling.
-The infantry troops already ashore assisted them to drag the guns up the awkward slopes and asked them why hadn't they come yesterday?
+We know that the artillery unit landed at Gabe Tepe at 11:30 AM on 26 April 1915, troops, guns and horses went ashore amongst plenty of gun-fire and shelling.
+The infantry troops already ashore assisted them to drag the guns up the awkward slopes and asked them "why hadn't they come yesterday?"

-With the commemoration of the Centenary of the First World War, it would be wonderful if anyone who is going to Gallipoli in 2015, could visit Beach Cemetery and look for Cyril Andrew Burdue's plot I.D.5 and let him know ... he is remembered.
+During the commemoration of the Centenary of the First World War, it would be wonderful if anyone who is going to Gallipoli in 2015, could visit Beach Cemetery and look for Cyril Andrew Burdeu's plot I.D.5 and let him know ... he is remembered.